Issues for Minor Seeking Emancipation

 Under Maryland law, a minor can consent to medical treatment under the following conditions.

-- Even if you object, physicians, psychologists, or medical staff may provide your parents (or a parent's spouse), your guardians, or your custodians with information about the treatment.
-However, certain types of treatment regarding abortion may not be shared.
+Even if you object, physicians, psychologists, or medical staff may provide your parents (or a parent's spouse), your guardians, or your custodians with information about the treatment.
+Whether or not your physician, psychologist, or other medical staff share this information is left to their discretion.
+However, information about an abortion may not be shared.

 Read the Law: MD Code Health-General §20-102